-The <bigwig> language [Brabrand et al. 2002] is a research language designed to overcome these problems.
+bigwig> language [9] is a research language designed to overcome these problems.
 Its core is a strongly typed C-like language.
-On top is a high-level notion of sessions where client interactions resemble remote procedure calls such that the control-flow is explicit in the source code [Brabrand et al. 1999].
-Also, XHTML [Pemberton et al. 2000], the XML version of HTML, is a built-in data type with operations for dynamically constructing documents.
+On top is a high-level notion of sessions where client interactions resemble remote procedure calls such that the control-flow is explicit in the source code [7].
+Also, XHTML [30], the XML version of HTML, is a built-in data type with operations for dynamically constructing documents.
 The values of this data type are well-formed XHTML fragments which may contain "named gaps".
 Such fragments can be combined with a special "plug" operation which inserts one fragment into a gap in another fragment.
 This proves to be a highly flexible but controlled way of building documents.

-In <bigwig>, the client interactions and the dynamic document construction are checked at compile time using a specialized type system [Sandholm and Schwartzbach 2000] and a program analysis [Brabrand et al. 2001] performing a conservative approximation of the program behavior to attack the problems mentioned above.
-More specifically, <bigwig> services are verified at compile time to ensure that (1) a plug operation always finds a gap with the specified name in the given fragment, (2) the code that receives form input is presented with the expected fields, and (3) only valid XHTML 1.0 is ever sent to the clients.
+The client interactions and the dynamic document construction are checked at compile-time using a specialized type system [32] and a program analysis [8] performing a conservative approximation of the program behavior to attack the problems mentioned above.
+More specifically, services are verified at compile-time to ensure that 1) a plug operation always finds a gap with the specified name in the given fragment, 2) the code that receives form input is presented with the expected fields, and 3) only valid XHTML 1.0 is ever sent to the clients.